Help:File Details

 The "File Details" are a reference for the existence of the file(s) and for the tracklist (if given).

-Standard Shows
+Standard shows

 There are standard shows like Essential Mix of which (almost) every episode has the same length.
 And since there are many different file versions of the same episode we use a template instead of the unique file details.
 It should only be used when a tracklist exists.